 The project site is approximately 64.5 acres and is designated for light industrial use by the City of San Jose (Jacobs 2021o, pg.1-2).
-The SPPE application shows the results of a sensitive receptor search conducted within two kilometers and finds that the sensitive receptor locations near the project site include primarily schools, preschool through elementary-level; daycares; health centers; and a senior care center.
+The SPPE application shows the results of a sensitive receptor search conducted within two kilometers and finds that there are no sensitive receptors within 1,000 feet of the project site.
+The sensitive receptor locations near the project site, but outside of the 1,000-foot zone, include primarily schools, preschool through elementary-level; daycares; health centers; and a senior care center.
 The nearest residential neighborhood is located approximately 1,650 feet (0.3 mile) south of the project site along Murphy Ranch Road in Milpitas (Jacobs 2021o, pg.
 3.3-23).
 Also, there are two groups of sensitive receptors near the project.
 One is located 0.5 mile northeast of the project boundary, another is located 0.7 miles east of the project boundary.
 Figure 4.3-1 shows the map of sensitive receptors near the project.